wzulfikar/eloquent-simple-ledger/readme.md

  - export to excel, csv & pdf
  - reloading data using ajax
  - indicator for latest transaction
- - readable time via moment.js
+ - human friendly time using moment.js
  - responvie table, sortable columns & searchable -- yes, it uses datatables :)
+ - debts indicator : balance will be red if it less than 0